What are Course Reserves?

 Course reserves items are supplemental class materials provided by the library as requested by faculty.
 There are two types:

 - Electronic course reserves = Course materials made available in an electronic format.
-Electronic course reserves are to be posted to a secure system as class reading.
+Electronic course reserves are to be posted to a secure system (such as Moodle) as class reading.

 - For items that are already 'online' in the library catalog such as ebooks, evideos, and articles from ejournals, instructors can simply provide students the link in Moodle.